 Does it make sense that the email has an attachment?
 If it feels out of place based on the topic of the email, be extremely wary – especially if the attachment has a strange extension.
 Most companies use cloud-based collaboration tools like Dropbox or Google Drive, so it’s usually not necessary for internal emails to contain attachments.
 Any email claiming to be from a coworker should be inspected thoroughly before you decide to open its attachment.

 Poorly Written Emails With Strange Salutations

 Most legitimate companies use email programs with built-in spelling and grammar checks.
-You can assume anyone contacting you from such a company will take advantage of autocorrect and spell checks.
-Poor grammar and spelling may be an indicator that a cyber criminal is behind the email.
+You can assume anyone contacting you from such a company will take advantage of autocorrect and spelling checks.
+Poor grammar and spelling may be an indicator that a cybercriminal is behind the email.
 The errors could be due to a lack of oversight, or they could have occurred because the criminal is located in a non-English speaking country.

 You should also be on the lookout for strange greetings.
 Anyone familiar with your industry should know what sorts of salutations are appropriate.
 Overly formal emails should quickly raise a red flag.

 Companies rarely request that employees and customers reveal their login information outside of the official website or program, so an email asking you to divulge this sensitive information should be regarded skeptically.